 Lows, mids, and highs

-In general, the JBL GO 3 does a pretty good job making sure vocals come through clearly.
-In Superfast Jellyfish by the Gorillaz, the rapping near the beginning of the song is clear and loud, though the bass guitar and kick drum fall a little to the wayside—they’re still both plenty audible, but they lack the typical oomph you’d hear listening over a pair of headphones.
+The JBL GO 3 generally does a pretty good job of making sure vocals come through clearly.
+In Superfast Jellyfish by the Gorillaz, the rapping near the beginning of the song is clear and loud, though the bass guitar and kick drum fall a little to the wayside — they’re still both plenty audible, but they lack the typical oomph you’d hear listening over a pair of headphones.

 However, the nature of outdoor speakers means that, apart from broadly decent sound (which the GO 3 has), the most important thing is volume.
 Given the size of the JBL GO 3, its volume output is impressive.
 This should be able to cover most patios and small backyards on its own without issue.